 LTIP: A new Executive Director will normally be eligible to participate in the LTIP on the same basis as the other Executive Directors.
 An LTIP award may be granted as part of the arrangements agreed on appointment.
-In line with the Remuneration Policy, any LTIP award will be limited in size to 150% of basic Chairman's Letter CEO's Review ew CFO's Review salary, or 200% in the event the Committee considers the circumstances to be sufficiently exceptional to justify an award at this level.
+In line with the Remuneration Policy, any LTIP award will be limited in size to 150% of basic salary, or 200% in the event the Committee considers the circumstances to be sufficiently exceptional to justify an award at this level.